Set up group life insurance without the benefits admin

 5

 If you're managing employee benefits across broker emails, spreadsheets, and provider portals - it's time for a simpler approach.
 Kota gives you complete control, without the admin burden.
+Start with a free benchmark today to compare provider quotes and weigh up your options.

 Who offers